JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 $ bowtie2-build chr1.fa chr1
 ```

+In the demo data, We have indexed chr1.fa stored in reference.genome.chr1.tar.gz.
 Now align the synthetic reads on to the reference genome with bowtie2.

 ```{code-block} python3
 output_BAM_pre = "%s.syntheticBAM.CBincluded" % filename